solarslurpi/obsidian-transcriber-service/README.md

 ```

-## Through Docker
-TODO

 # Troubleshooting
 ## Check Port Settings
-If you are unable to connect to the service, check the port settings.
-The default IP and port setting used is `0.0.0.0:8081`,  `0.0.0.0` Means the server will listen on all available network interfaces, allowing you to access it from localhost or any other IP address associated with the machine.
+The first thing to check if you are unable to connect to the service is the port settings.
+The default IP and port setting used is `0.0.0.0:8081`,  `0.0.0.0` means the server will listen on all available network interfaces, allowing you to access it from localhost or any other IP address associated with the machine.
 ### app.py
 Check these settings in `app.py`:
 ```python